99 Drawing Ideas to Improve Your Skills

 You can scout your local area for art teachers and institutions that offer courses in person, or you can opt for an online course.
 Check out these courses:

-There are tons of courses on Udemy, and, as mentioned, Skillshare as well.
-So have a browse and find what’s right for you.
-There is something for every budget!
+As mentioned, there are tons of courses on Skillshare as well.
+So have a browse and find a course that's right for you.
+There's something for every budget!

-Just like tons of designers partake in design challenges to improve and stay inspired, partaking in or setting yourself drawing challenges will ensure that you’re pushing your skills to the next level.
+Just like tons of designers partake in design challenges to improve and stay inspired, partaking in or setting drawing challenges for yourself will ensure that you’re pushing your skills to the next level.

-You could commit to drawing exercises once a week that really challenge your skills and drawing technique, like drawing perspective or blind contour drawing.
+You could commit to drawing exercises once a week that really challenge your skills and drawing technique, such as blind contour drawing.
 You can search for ideas and competitions online.